John Pandeni Constituency

-John Pandeni constituency, formerly known as Soweto is a constituency in the Khomas Region of Namibia.
+John Pandeni constituency, formerly known as Soweto, is an electoral constituency in the Khomas Region of Namibia.
 In 2008, it was renamed after John Pandeni, a member of the South West Africa People's Organization (SWAPO) and its militant wing, the People's Liberation Army of Namibia (PLAN).
-Pandeni was the first regional councilor for the former Soweto constituency and the first governor of Khomas.
+Pandeni was the first regional councillor for the former Soweto constituency and the first governor of Khomas.
 This constituency is inside the city of Windhoek in the formerly all-Black suburb of Katutura.
 It had a population of 15,121 in 2011, up from 13,865 in 2001.
 As of 2020, it has 14,758 registered voters.